- Warm and welcoming people

 Otherwise, even if it is obvious, just make sure you have enough money to replace your laptop when it breaks.

-The most spoken language is, of course, Spanish or more precisely Mexican Spanish, followed by Nahuatl which you’ll hear in central parts of Mexico and lastly English (spoken by approximatively 2 million people)
+The most spoken language is, of course, Spanish or more precisely Mexican Spanish, followed by Nahuatl which you’ll hear in central parts of Mexico, and lastly English (spoken by approximately 2 million people)

 When to visit

 The time of visit is going to depend a lot on the region you’re visiting.
 Overall, December to April is the dry season, where the crowd is at its peak.
 The rainy season starts roughly from June and goes till mid-October.
 Technically, up to this point and through November is a great time to visit the country.

 Widely known around the world for their succulent appetizers like tacos, and their usage of corn, bean, avocados, and tomatoes, Mexican food is even richer than you would imagine.

 Make sure during your trip, to test some of these dishes.

 There are all sorts of solutions to finding a place to stay a couple of nights or to stay one month or two.
 There are Coliving spaces or digital nomad hotels in all the main cities.